 Used Porsche 911 Turbo S For Sale

-The 2017 is the first Porsche 911 Turbo S for sale with a top speed to break the 200 mph barrier, and we would be happy to help you find the one of your dreams.
-A Porsche lease is a practical way to avoid the costs of ownership while still driving one of the most sought after models on the market.
+2017 is the first Porsche 911 Turbo S for sale with a top speed to break the 200 mph barrier, and we would be happy to help you find the car of your dreams.
+A Porsche lease is a practical way to avoid the costs of ownership while still driving one of the most sought-after models on the market.
 Our dealers have several options for included maintenance along with other benefits.

-With each new generation of Porsche’s Turbo, engineers continuously produce more power after a few years of development.
-If an "S" is an addictive model within the lineup as it offers a few key differences from the standard Turbo.
+With each new generation, engineers continuously produce more power after a few years of development.
+If an "S" is an addictive model within the lineup as it offers a few key differences from the standard car.

 Turbocharging technology was advancing at a fast pace at the turn of the century.
-In 2002, Porsche released the X50 upgrade for the S. Larger turbochargers and a revised computer boosted horsepower from 415 to 450.
-Power was combined with carbon ceramic brakes, a six-disc CD changer and machined face gauges to become the 2005 911 Turbo S. Only 1,500 cars were produced as the final examples of the 996 generation.
+In 2002, Porsche released the X50 upgrade for the S. Larger turbochargers, and a revised computer boosted horsepower from 415 to 450.
+Power was combined with carbon-ceramic brakes, a six-disc CD changer, and machined face gauges to become the 2005 model.
+Only 1,500 cars were produced as the final examples of the 996 generations.
 The most significant benefit of the enhancements was 457 lb-ft of torque from 3,500 rpm to 5,000.
-This allowed for quarter-mile times in the mid to low 13 second range while competitors struggled to break into the 14s.
+This allowed for quarter-mile times in the mid to low 13-second range while competitors struggled to break into the 14s.

 Production of the 997 Turbo S began just a few months after the introduction of the refreshed 997.2 Turbo model.
-The first production car with variable geometry turbochargers made 30 more horsepower than the base model turbo.
-This model came equipped with ceramic brakes, Torque Vectoring and a novel overboost function.
-For a brief period the turbos were opened to 1.2 bar instead of their normal 1.0 bar maximum pressure.
-Instead of five lug nuts, the wheels are center lock, using the same mechanism found on Carrera GT and GT2 RS models.
+The first production car with variable geometry turbochargers made 30 more horsepower than the base model.
+This model came equipped with ceramic brakes, Torque Vectoring, and a novel over-boost function.
+For a brief period, the turbos were opened to 1.2 bar instead of their normal 1.0 bar maximum pressure.
+Instead of five lug nuts, the wheels are center-lock, using the same mechanism found on Carrera GT and GT2 RS models.

 Performance is where the car has always been incrementally better than other models.
-As the Porsche 991 Turbo body style was refreshed, production of the S was on hiatus in the United States for 2015.
+As the body style was refreshed, the production of the S was on hiatus in the United States for 2015.
 Back with a vengeance earlier this year, the 2016 Turbo S brought a host of improvements to the lineup.
-All-wheel drive has been a mainstay for years, and it is the magic behind the 0-60 time, which is under 2.9 seconds.
+All-wheel-drive has been a mainstay for years, and it is the magic behind the 0-60 time, which is under 2.9 seconds.
 The latest 2017 uses 2.9 more PSI to create 516 lb-ft of torque and 580 horsepower.
-Although the Turbo S is no longer available with a manual transmission, it hasn't been a factor for the price.
+Although the S is no longer available with a manual transmission, it hasn't been a factor for the price.
 Finding a pristine, used Porsche car is not an impossible task, thanks to our extensive dealer network.

-The ultimate Turbo S is the Turbo S Cabriolet.
+The ultimate sportscar is the S Cabriolet.
 With a powered folding soft top, it is the flagship 911 convertible.
-The current body style represents state-of-the-art German motoring, with the S in at an MSRP of $188,100 for the coupe and $200,400 for the convertible.
+The current body style represents state-of-the-art German motoring, with the S, in at an MSRP of $188,100 for the coupe and $200,400 for the convertible.

 Just when you thought Stuttgart couldn't squeeze any more power from their venerable flat-six, Porsche stunned the world.
 The upgraded version will come with a host of advancements, the most notable being the nice bump in power.
-The formerly optional Sport Chrono Package along with LED headlights is now standard.
-Lane change assist and front lift assist are available options.
-The 911 Turbo S Coupe comes equipped with 18-way adaptive sport seats, two-tone leather, Porsche Dynamic Lighting Plus and carbon fiber interior trim.
-By redesigning the engine's intake along with larger turbos, delivers 553 lb-ft of torque and 580 horsepower.
+The formerly optional Sport-Chrono Package along with LED headlights is now standard.
+Lane change assist and front lift-assist are available options.
+The coupe comes equipped with 18-way adaptive sport seats, two-tone leather, Porsche Dynamic Lighting Plus, and carbon-fiber interior trim.
+By redesigning the engine's intake along with larger turbos delivers 553 lb-ft of torque and 580 horsepower.